 Making Predictions is a reading strategy used to make informed guesses on what the text will be about.
 We can also use them to predict what will happen next by using clues from the text itself.
 By making predictions, we prepare for what’s next while reading.

-Information from the text
+Information you can get from the text type

 → What sort of text is it?